I can only offer you a slice of what I understand to be American.

 This made me think heavily about the choices I made when I took photos.
 I also contemplated my use of social media and digital libraries.
 What made a photograph special to me?
 To keep?
 To share?
 To print?

 In the Summer 2017 I decided to reclaim certain photographs from Instagram in order to re-examine my obsession with recording my life.
-It was a timely process of reclaiming my American representation through distortion in order to demonstrate their commonality and complexity.
+It was a timely process of reclaiming my American identity through distortion in order to demonstrate their commonality and complexity.

 Poem by Elan Cadiz